 - Run a VIN check

-- Do your research and compare models you are interested in at different platforms
+- Do your research and compare models you are interested in

 You may find the following posts useful: